-Friday the Minister of Health Carolina Darias signed the order to extend assisted fertilization during a ceremony attended by many activist groups.
-In her speech, visibly moved, Dias said that the move aims to end discrimination in the public health system.
+Friday the Minister of Health Caroline Darias signed the order to extend assisted fertilization during a ceremony attended by many activist groups.
+In her speech, visibly moved, Dias said that the step aims to end discrimination in the public health system.

-This day marked a restitution of rights, rights that should never have been denied.Carolina Darias, Spanish Minister of Health
+This day marked a restitution of rights, rights that should never have been denied.Caroline Darias, Spanish Minister of Health

 In vitro fertilization extended to all: political reactions